Initial Consultation Meeting

 At the end of the design phase you will receive the Final Layout Plan.
 Cross sections and/or 3D views may also be included, depending on the site and on the plan details agreed at the concept plan stage.
 A Contractor Pack can be provided to guide quotes from landscape contactors.
 Construction details and plant specifications are not included in the Final Layout Plan but these can be prepared for an additional fee, if they are required.
 Planting specifications are not normally prepared until the garden is under construction.
 For gardens being constructed with one of the two landscape contractors that I have worked with long term, simple plans are often all that is required.

 Implementing the Design

 The Garden Designer is often involved in monitoring the implementation phase of the design, whether this is being carried out by specialist contractors or by the clients themselves.
 Fees for the Project Implementation Service are charged at the current hourly rate and fall due once the construction phase has been completed.
 Project Implementation fees can also be invoiced monthly.
-You can then either plant the garden yourself or, if you have requested a Planting Plan and/or Planting Service, plants of the appropriate size will be sourced and delivered from specialist nurseries and set out into their designated positions.
+You can then either plant the garden yourself or, if you have requested a Planting Plan ,plants of the appropriate size can be sourced and delivered from specialist nurseries and set out into their designated positions.
 Quotes for Planting Supply can be provided once the Planting Plan has been completed.
 Planting is often carried out by the main landscape contractor, under the supervision of the designer, although clients are encourage to help with this process.